maeckha/coffeeshop/README.md

 #### cucumber functional tests
 There's a minimal example of a cucumber test which checks the functionality of the home controller (with the [spring mvc test framework](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#spring-mvc-test-framework])).
 It's for demonstrating the usage of cucumber inside a spring project.
 The cucumber tests can be combined with selenium to achieve some functional system tests based on user stories.

+#### Mail
+We send mails to our fake mail server, you can verify the mail sending when you look to following page: [www.smtpbucket.com](https://www.smtpbucket.com/).
+Enter as sender: webshop@swqs.org and as recipient the email address you expect the mail.

 ## reports
 The project includes various maven code analyzing plugins.
 When running `mvn site` a html site with all reports, test results and the javadoc will be generated into the `target/site` directory.